How to grow salad

 Yet despite its cost in the shops, salad is really easy to grow.

-You can start doing it in March and carry on through the summer.
+You can start doing it in spring and carry on through the summer.

-The trick if you’re growing in March is getting the right variety and sowing indoors: a windowledge is perfect.
+The trick if you’re growing before April is getting the right variety and sowing indoors: a windowledge is perfect.

 Decent garden centres will have lots of choice of variety.
 The appropriately named All Year Round is a good bet.